Azure/bicep-registry-modules/avm/res/web/serverfarm/README.md

 </details>
 <p>

-### Example 2: _Using max parameter set_
+### Example 2: _Using large parameter set_

-This instance deploys the module with a full set of parameters for a single scenario.
+This instance deploys the module with most of its features enabled.

 <details>